neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.

 For these tutorials, we further constrain our definition of functional alignment to only include those methods which learn linear transformations.
-This constraint broadly allows us to retain individual-specific information.
+Other, non-linear methods are in active development, but we focus on linear methods as these broadly retain individual-specific information.

 ## Contrasting anatomically-based alignment